-Concrete that is damaged and cracked not only results in an unappealing look, but it also results in an uneven surface that is more accident-prone than flawless, smooth flooring.
+Concrete that is damaged and cracked not only results in an unappealing look but also an uneven surface that is more accident-prone than flawless, smooth flooring.

 However, if your concrete flooring is already damaged, understanding what needs to be done and what level of damage can be repaired with a concrete coating is essential.

 This expansion essentially creates a minor ‘concrete explosion’ over time, resulting in exposed aggregate damage to your flooring.

-Directly applying concrete coatings without restoring the flooring surface will lead to the coating to have a short life-span and costing you more money.
+Directly applying concrete coatings without restoring the flooring surface will lead to the coating having a short lifespan and costing you more money.

 Cracked Garage Floors

 The concrete must first be checked for any moisture and chemical damage.
 Cracks can then be filled, and concrete coatings applied.

 Moisture pitting is a small localized area of damage that can be easily filled with mender and ground down during the preparation process for applying concrete coatings.

-If you have damaged concrete that you are looking to cover with concrete coatings, you should first talk to an epoxy flooring expert at Xpedite Coatings to assess the extent of the existing damage.
+If you have damaged concrete that you want to cover with concrete coatings, you should first talk to an epoxy flooring expert at Xpedite Coatings to assess the extent of the existing damage.